Google AMP – How to Implement it in WordPress

 As of writing this, it currently has over 200,000 active installs with a 3.5 out of 5 star rating.
 You can download it from the WordPress repository or by searching for it within your WordPress dashboard under “Add New” plugins.
 You can customize the appearance a little bit under the “Appearance AMP” editor (as seen below).
 However, your options are pretty limited with the plugin and it relies on you knowing how to implement additional filters for features such as AdSense or Analytics.

 It is also important to note that it only supports posts, not pages.
 Although they have announced that they are working on adding this feature.
 Below is example of what our WordPress post looks like after installing the plugin.

 If you are wanting an easy way to add additional features then this is where the free AMP for WP plugin comes into play.
-This is basically an extension of the official AMP plugin and gives you additional features and support.
-It is developed by Ahmed Kaludi and Mohammed Kaludi who also run a successful WordPress theme shop.
-Note: Running the official AMP plugin is required to use this.
+This is basically a more advanced version of the official AMP plugin and gives you additional features and support.
+It’s developed by Ahmed Kaludi and Mohammed Kaludi who also run a successful WordPress theme shop.

 Under the general screen you can add a logo, customize the size, and also choose whether or not you want AMP enabled on pages.
 Depending upon your site and traffic, you might only want to enable AMP on your blog (post types).

 Under Homepage you can enable or disable homepage support, override the homepage thumbnail size, and choose what you want to happen when users click on the logo (go to AMP version of non-AMP version).

 Under Page Builder, you can enable it to allow for AMP widgets to be used.

 Under Design, you can launch the post builder or select from a pre-designed template.
 You for HTTPS for search and also add a call now button.
 There is then an option for custom CSS.
 On our site for example, we add the following code to customize the color of the header: